-The FluidRower Viking 2 V provides the ultimate balance between price and performance when buying a water rowing machine.
-It features adjustable resistance, American Ash frame and a stylish design.
-Most importantly, the new V tank provides a smooth and effective workout.
+The WaterRower provides the ultimate balance between price and performance when buying a water rowing machine.
+It features the company's unique WaterFlywheel system, beautiful Ash frame, and a stylish design.
+Most importantly, this model provides a smooth and effective workout.

 A water rowing machine can provide a smooth and enjoyable full-body workout.
 These machines use a wheel/paddle and tank of water to create resistance, instead of magnets or air.
 They are often made with attractive wood and are also quiet in use.